Accelerated Bachelor’s/Master’s Program

 *Application Procedure

-While still an undergraduate, students must submit the standard application for admission to the Graduate School including an application fee and other documents/standardized test scores required by individual programs.
+While still an undergraduate, students must submit the standard application for admission to the Graduate School including a $75 application fee, three letters of recommendation, and any other documents/standardized test scores required by individual programs.
 An approved ABM Plan of Work form is required to admit a student into the ABM program.

 There are three steps to the admission process: